-Rolling over your 401(k) may help enable you to gain maximum control over your retirement funds.
+Rolling over your 401(k) may enable you to gain maximum control over your retirement funds.

 If you have a 401(k) retirement savings plan, you have accumulated tax deferred-savings for retirement.
-In most cases you will probably want to roll over your 401(k) into an IRA or a Roth IRA.
-Your employer may even require you to do this when you retire.
-Rolling over your 401(k) may help enable you to gain maximum control over your retirement funds.
+However, 401(k) plans are often limited to a preset array of investment vehicles.
+For more investment freedom, or to sever your dependency on an old employer, you may roll over your 401(k) into an IRA or a Roth IRA with your investment advisor.
+The extra degree of freedom from rolling over your 401(k) may help enable you to gain maximum control over your retirement funds.

 Chances are, you’ll change jobs several times over the course of your career.
 Fortunately, 401(k) plans are portable.
 If you switch jobs before retirement, you usually can choose among several things to do with your 401(k):